Fargo (الموسم الثاني): قرار تحت النار — كيف تتحدث بحزم وتدير الأزمة قبل ما تنهار؟

 B) I can commit once we verify two points.

-Pick one blunt sentence from your work life (e.g., We lost an important client).
+Pick one blunt sentence from your work life, such as: We lost an important client.

 Write two versions: